-Symbol ol Description and operation Notused Ø Notused Notused 19 - The symbol on steady indicates the presence of a remote device connected, e.g.: CAR ^{v2} , Smartech Plus, commercial remote.
+Symbol Description and operation Notused Ø Notused Notused 1 9 - The symbol on steady indicates the presence of a remote device connected, e.g.: CAR ^{v2} , Smartech Plus, commercial remote.
 It is also active in stand-by and when displaying faults. - A permanently active symbol indicates the presence of a zone control unit or a BMS system.
 It is also active in stand-by and when displaying faults.
-J a - The solar panels symbol is on steady if the solar function has been enabled, or the solar delay setting other than zero A flashing symbol indicates DHW operation with solar delay in progress.
+Notused The symbol indicates the presence of an external probe.
+It is also active in stand-by and when displaying faults. £ The symbol indicates that the boiler is connected to the external server and can be controlled via App (e.g. Dominus).
+BOOST Notused RESET - The symbol flashes when there are faults that must be or can be reset manually The symbol flashes when special functions are in progress that can be stopped by pressing the key. - The symbol is permanently active if a service call for maintenance is requested The symbol flashes during calibration.
+It is also active in stand-by. - The symbol is on steady when the keyboard lock is active The symbol flashes when the user presses a key while the keyboard lock is active.
 It is also active in stand-by and when displaying faults.
-The symbol indicates the presence of an external probe.
-It is also active in stand-by and when displaying faults. \$ The symbol indicates that the boiler is connected to the external server and can be controlled via App (e.g. Dominus).
-BOOST - The symbol is on steady when the 'preheating' function is enabled the symbol is flashing when the 'preheating' function is running.
-Also displayed when a fault is in progress. - The symbol flashes when there are faults that must be or can be reset manually The symbol flashes when special functions are in progress that can be stopped by pressing the key. ; - The symbol is on steady if service is required.
-It is also active in stand-by. □ - The symbol is on steady when the keyboard lock is active The symbol flashes when the user presses a key while the keyboard lock is active.
-It is also active in stand-by and when displaying faults.
-(1) - The symbol on steady indicates that the boiler is in Stand-by at the request of a remote device. - The symbol is flashing when the boiler is in OFF; the setting can only be activated or deactivated from the control panel.
-8 - The symbol is permanently active when the boiler can meet a DHW request The symbol flashes during a DHW request or during the chimney sweep function.
-They are also displayed during the de-aeration function and with a fault in progress. °W. - The symbol is permanently active when the boiler can meet a C.H. request The symbol flashes during a C.H. request or during the chimney sweep function.
-They are also displayed during the de-aeration function and with a fault in progress. i S The flame icon is only present when the burner is on.
+(1) - The symbol on steady indicates that the boiler is in Stand-by at the request of a remote device The symbol is flashing when the boiler is in OFF; the setting can only be activated or deactivated from the control panel. \% - The symbol is permanently active when the boiler can meet a DHW request The symbol flashes during a DHW request or during the chimney sweep function.
+They are also displayed during the deaeration function and with a fault in progress. °00. - The symbol is permanently active when the boiler can meet a C.H. request The symbol flashes during a C.H. request or during the chimney sweep function.
+They are also displayed during the de-aeration function and with a fault in progress.
+The flame icon is only present when the burner is on.
 The bars represent the output power level.